 And if, after thinking through all of this, you still feel a strong desire to avoid getting stuck economically, then lean fully into the FIRE movement.

 Cut expenses ruthlessly.
-Raise your savings rate to 50% or more.
+Raise your saving rate to 50% or more.
 Invest aggressively and consistently.
 Treat market volatility not as a threat, but as an opportunity to accumulate ownership in the very companies reshaping the world.
+If AI doesn’t shut millions out of upward mobility, then at least you’ll have built more wealth and strengthened your family’s defenses.

 When you reach that point, you can observe the changes brought by AI with curiosity instead of fear.
 You can watch how industries transform without worrying whether your paycheck survives the transition.